adolfintel/muhtriangles-android/README.md

 ## Loading the project
 Download the source code and load the project into Android Studio.

-Android SDK 14 and 23 must be installed.
+Android SDK 15 and 23 must be installed.

-It should be possible to build it using gradle alone, without Android Studio, but I haven't tried.

 ## License
-Copyright (C) 2015 Federico Dossena
+Copyright (C) 2017 Federico Dossena

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by